How to add a Custom Domain

 Other DNS and Domain options

-If you are using CloudFlare, CloudFront, or other cloud DNS/CDN management services, please make sure to use their "DNS-Only" option.
+If you are using CloudFlare, CloudFront, or other cloud DNS/CDN management services, please make sure to use their "DNS-Only" option and avoid using proxy servers or custom SSL certificates.

 Podcastpage automatically creates SSL certificates for your custom domains, along with CDN & caching, so you don't have to worry about those through external platforms.